 Want to know the best lakes for paddling?
 Request our Lakes Brochure!

 Gaylord is exquisite in autumn and it doesn’t matter which direction you travel.
-Take a kayak along one of our glassy shorelines, hike or bike any trail of your choice or just turn down a dirt road and explore…you will not be disappointed.
+Paddle our inland lakes, hike or bike any trail of your choice or just turn down a dirt road and explore…you will not be disappointed.

 But we all have favorite places and we are happy to share our top 5 scenic fall vistas with you:

 1. The Pigeon River Valley and Sturgeon River Valley: Yes, these are two different locations.
 But our point is simple – VALLEYS MAKE FOR STUNNING VIEWS!
 Visit Treetops Resort or Otsego Resort for two of the most breathtaking views in Otsego County.
 Or, treat yourself to an adventure and paddle the flowing waters of the Sturgeon River for a different angle.